manang/internet-drafts/draft-irtf-icnrg-mapme.md

 MAP-Me is composed of:

-- an Update protocol (MAP-ME-IU) ({{sec-mapme-iu}}), which is the central component of our proposal;
+- an Update protocol {{sec-mapme-iu}}, which is the central component of our proposal;

-- a Notification/Discovery protocol ({{sec-mapme-in}}), to be coupled with the Update protocol (the full approach is referred to as MAP-Me) to enhance reactivity in mobility management for realtime/latency-sensitive application.
+- a Notification/Discovery protocol {{sec-mapme-in}}, to be coupled with the Update protocol to enhance reactivity in mobility management for realtime/latency-sensitive application, and lower overhead during fast mobility events.

 # Update protocol {#sec-mapme-iu}